Breaking: Tinubu Reacts as Yakubu Bows Out as INEC Chair, Makes Fresh Announcement

 - President Bola Tinubu commented on the departure of Mahmood Yakubu as the chairman of INEC on Tuesday, October 7

-- The president also announced the conferment of the honour of Commander of the Order of the Niger(CON) on Yakubu
+- The president also announced the conferment of the honour of Commander of the Order of the Niger (CON) on Yakubu

-Bayo Onanuga, Tinubu's special adviser on information and strategy, announced the president's acceptance in a statement on Tuesday, October 7, shortly after Yakubu handed over May Agbamuche-Mbu as the new acting chairman.
+Bayo Onanuga, Tinubu's special adviser on information and strategy, announced the president's acceptance in a statement on Tuesday, October 7, shortly after Yakubu handed over to May Agbamuche-Mbu as the new acting chairman.

 Source: Twitter

-According to the presidency, Tinubu thanked the former INEC boss for his service to the country and his efforts to sustain the democracy of Nigeria, "particularly through the organisation of free and fair elections throughout his two-term tenure.
+According to the presidency, Tinubu thanked the former INEC boss for his service to the country and his efforts to sustain the democracy of Nigeria, "particularly through the organisation of free and fair elections throughout his two-term tenure".

-The president also announced the conferment of the honour of Commander of the Order of the Niger(CON), which was in recognition of Yakubu's dedication to the service of Nigeria.
+The president also announced the conferment of the honour of Commander of the Order of the Niger (CON), which was in recognition of Yakubu's dedication to the service of Nigeria.

 Recall that Yakubu was first appointed by the late President Muhammadu Buhari in November 2015 for a period of five years.
 His appointment was renewed by the late president in 2020.
 He was appointed as the 14th chairman of the electoral commission.

 The presidency explained that Tinubu directed the former INEC chairman to hand over to the most senior national commissioner, May Agbamuche-Mbu.
-He added that Agbamuche-Mbu will be in charge of the commission until the process to appoint a successor is completed.
+He added that Agbamuche-Mbu would be in charge of the commission until the process to appoint a successor is completed.

 See the full statement of the president here:

-There have been controversies on who will succeed Yakubu as early as January 2025.
+There have been controversies on who would succeed Yakubu as early as January 2025.
 Many are of the view that the appointment of a new INEC chairman should not be the sole responsibility of the president.

 Speaking on the controversy, Omotayo Yusuf, a political analyst, in an interview with Legit.ng, explained that the argument is valid, considering the fact that President Tinubu will also be contesting in the 2027 election.
-He said:

 Source: Legit.ng